HTTPArchive/almanac.httparchive.org/src/content/en/2025/pwa.md

 {{ figure_markup(
   image="pwa-manifest-orientation.png",
-  caption="Most used orientation values in the manifest.", description="Bar chart showing the most used orientation values in the manifest file (none!).", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSptnOeENss_fXr9rsRy03DDysKKEz2BbZH52DQGEg745UaZVtTHKoy5qHiY8MHb-VAaEUlZCCcXX81/pubchart?oid=165636531&format=interactive", sheets_gid="701832198", sql_file="top_manifest_orientations.sql"
+  caption="Most used orientation values in the manifest.", description="Bar chart showing the percentage of Progressive Web App manifests that specify a default screen orientation for desktop and mobile platforms.
+The data reveals that an overwhelming majority of manifests—roughly 80 percent—do not have an orientation property set.
+Among the minority that do define a preference, `portrait` is the most common selection at approximately 12 percent, with mobile applications showing a significantly higher tendency to lock this orientation compared to desktop versions.
+Other specific orientation values such as `any`, `natural`, and `portrait-primary` see very low adoption, each appearing in fewer than 5 percent of manifests, while `landscape` is the least utilized at just 0.1 percent.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSptnOeENss_fXr9rsRy03DDysKKEz2BbZH52DQGEg745UaZVtTHKoy5qHiY8MHb-VAaEUlZCCcXX81/pubchart?oid=165636531&format=interactive", sheets_gid="701832198", sql_file="top_manifest_orientations.sql"